If you or someone with you is having a medical emergency, call triple zero (000) immediately and ask for an ambulance.

 Stay on the line and don't hang up until the operator tells you to.

-How to call triple zero (000)
+How do I call or contact triple zero (000)?

 Other languages service